 ~$12 (3 oz)

-✅ Strengths: SPF 100+ broad-spectrum protection in a dry-touch, non-greasy finish.
-One of the most wearable high-SPF formulas available at the drugstore.
-The Helioplex technology provides enhanced UVA stability.
-Works well under makeup.
+Strengths: SPF 100+ broad-spectrum protection in a dry-touch, non-greasy finish.
+One of the more wearable high-SPF formulas available at the drugstore.
+The Helioplex technology supports UVA stability.
+Works well under makeup for many users.

 Check Price on Amazon